yokawasa/azure-shell/README.md

 # azure-shell

-An integrated shell for working with the Azure CLI2
+An interactive Azure CLI 2.0 command line interface

 The project will be updated pretty soon.
 Stay tuned!